Legal definition of motorcycle

 The legal definition of a motorcycle for the purposes of registration, taxation and rider licensing in most countries is a powered two-wheel motor vehicle.
-Most countries distinguish between mopeds up to 49 cc (scooters do not count as a separate category) and the more powerful, larger, vehicles known as motorcycles.
+Most countries distinguish between mopeds up to 49 cc and the more powerful, larger, vehicles known as motorcycles, including scooter type motorcycles.
 Many jurisdictions include some forms of three-wheelers as motorcycles.

 Australia and New Zealand

 In New Zealand, a motorcycle is any two- or three-wheeled motor vehicle weighing less than 1000 kg, that can travel faster than 50 km/h or that has an engine capacity exceeding 50 cc.
 A moped is a motorcycle-like vehicle with an engine capacity under 50 cc and that cannot exceed 50 km/h.

 Motorcycles may only be driven on a motorcycle (class 6) licence; a moped can be driven on a car (class 1) licence.
 Riders on their learners or restricted motorcycle licence can only ride approved motorcycles on the Learner Approved Motorcycle Scheme (LAMS) list.
 These motorcycles must have an engine capacity of 660 cc or less and a power-to-weight ratio of 150 kW/tonne or less (when including a 90 kg rider).
 Motorcycles with an engine capacity of 250 cc or less are automatically approved, except for a small number of high-performance machines.
 Pre-1960 motorcycles are exempt from the power-to-weight ratio restriction.

 The legal age to be eligible to apply for a New Zealand motorcycle licence is 16 years and over.
 New Zealand employs a three stage system for motor vehicle licensing.
 At age 16, an individual can gain their first licence known as their "learner licence".
 They must hold this for at least 6 months before they are able to move on to their "restricted licence".
 They must then hold this restricted licence for one and half years.
 After a period of 6–18 months, depending on age and additional training, a holder of a restricted licence may sit the third and final stage known as the "full licence".